JuanManuelHuerta/gpx_analytics/README.md

 This code is intended to perform the analysis of Geospatial GPS signals for outdoor movement tracking.
 Formats supported: GPX, and CSV.

-# Analyses:
+# SIMPLE CALCULATIONS/PLOTS:

 - RAW_VELOCITY         :  Calculated from the Lat-Long measurements

-- FILTERED_VELOCITY    :  Same as raw velocity, but with an LPF smoothing

 - FILTERED_PACE        :  Calculated pace from the Filtered Velocity

 - ELEVATION            :  Elevation curve provided by measurements

+- HEART_RATE_CURVE     :  From Measurements

+- HR_PACE_SCATTER      : Scatter plot of heart rate and pace

+# ALGORITHMS/TRANSFORMATIONS:

+- FILTERED_VELOCITY    :  Same as raw velocity, but with an LPF smoothing

 - LOG_POWER_SPECTRUM   :  Full file LPS, reveals periodicity (and hence measurment issues)

 - SPECTROGRAM          :  Shows temporal view of spectral components of velocity: low changing, medium changing, high changing

-- HEART_RATE_CURVE     :  From Measurements

-- HR_PACE_SCATTER      : Scatter plot of heart rate and pace
+- GAP                   : Experimental calculation of Grade Adjusted Pace

 # To run: